BitzArt/Flux/README.md

 **Flux** is a universal WebAPI Client.
 It introduces an intuitive way for your software to communicate with external systems, whether they use REST, SOAP, or some other communication standard.

 > ℹ️
-> BitzArt.Flux has no relation to the [Flux Architecture](https://www.freecodecamp.org/news/an-introduction-to-the-flux-architectural-pattern-674ea74775c9/) proposed by facebook.
-BitzArt.Flux is a WebAPI Client, and not a state management library.
-BitzArt.Flux can work in conjunction with state management libraries inspired by Flux Architecture, such as [Redux](https://redux.js.org/), [Fluxor](https://github.com/mrpmorris/Fluxor), and others.
+> This package has no relation to the [Flux Architecture](https://www.freecodecamp.org/news/an-introduction-to-the-flux-architectural-pattern-674ea74775c9/) proposed by facebook.
+This is a WebAPI Client, and not a state management library.
+BitzArt.Flux can successfully work in conjunction with state management libraries inspired by Flux Architecture, such as [Redux](https://redux.js.org/), [Fluxor](https://github.com/mrpmorris/Fluxor), and others.

 **1. Easy Setup: Configure Once, Use Anywhere**